robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 }
 ```

+^ An `enum` provides a fixed set of cases, which provide the alternative values for the type.

+^ For example, here we have `Result`. `Result` is a good return type for operations which can end either in a successful value or an error.

 ^ This is a particularly good use case for `enum` since there are only two possibilities: it either worked or it didn’t.
 We don’t need to worry about adding more cases later on and having to update every function using `Result` to match.

-^ On the other hand, if the set of cases is open-ended, we’d want to use a protocol instead.
+^ On the other hand, if the set of cases is open-ended, we might want to use a protocol instead.
+Our aggregator/bookmarking app’s `Post` model types are exactly such a case—adding support for podcasts to a `Post` `enum` could require traipsing all across the project.

 ^ These approaches will help us avoid subclassing when we’re working purely with our own code, but what about when we’re dealing with Cocoa?